-8/27/12, 10/18/12: "Treading water" until US Army Corps of Engineers provides federal cost share.
+8/27/12, 10/18/12: floodSAFE Yolo is "treading water" until US Army Corps of Engineers provides federal cost share.

-2/7/13: Stephen will be evaluating feasible options for sediment excavation.
+2/7/13: Stephen scoped evaluating feasible options for sediment excavation.
 A local agency review team stated that the County must comply with SMARA obligations, but it would be odd that the County would regulate DWR (a state agency); Sacramento-San Joaquin Drainage District owns some land.